lavanyadp20/ins-/README.md

 ### 5. DES (Data Encryption Standard)
--*Type*: Block Cipher (Feistel Network)
+- *Type*: Block Cipher (Feistel Network)
--*Key*: 56-bit key (with parity bits)
+- *Key*: 56-bit key (with parity bits)
--*Encryption Process*:
+- *Encryption Process*:
-   -Data is divided into 64-bit blocks.
+   - Data is divided into 64-bit blocks.
-   -16 rounds of permutation and substitution, based on the round key.
+   - 16 rounds of permutation and substitution, based on the round key.
-   -Each round involves expansion, substitution (using S-boxes), and permutation.
+   - Each round involves expansion, substitution (using S-boxes), and permutation.
-   - Implementation: des_cipher.py
+   - *Implementation*: des_cipher.py
--*Complexity:** O(16n)*, where n is the block size (fixed at 64 bits)
+- *Complexity:** O(16n)*, where n is the block size (fixed at 64 bits)

 ### 6. Monoalphabetic Substitution Cipher
--*Type*: Substitution Cipher
+- *Type*: Substitution Cipher
--*Key*: A substitution alphabet mapping
+- *Key*: A substitution alphabet mapping
--*Encryption Process*:
+- *Encryption Process*:
-   -Each letter in the plaintext is replaced with a corresponding letter in the ciphertext alphabet.
+   - Each letter in the plaintext is replaced with a corresponding letter in the ciphertext alphabet.
-   -The mapping is a simple one-to-one relationship for letters.
+   - The mapping is a simple one-to-one relationship for letters.
-   -Implementation: monoalphabetic_cipher.py
+   - *Implementation*: monoalphabetic_cipher.py
--*Complexity:** O(n)* for encryption and decryption
+- *Complexity:** O(n)* for encryption and decryption

 ## How to Run the Code